 The evidence in her case casts enough doubt to suggest she may have been scapegoated.
 Most damning, forensically, is that Shakur’s bullet wounds seemed to support her claim that her hands were raised when the trooper shot her, according to the New York Times; further, no gun powder residue was found on her hands.
 Throughout the proceedings, Shakur said she did not handle a firearm during the encounter.

 The trial was widely denounced as a racist witch hunt at the time, and Shakur’s cohorts in the Black Liberation Army broke her out of prison in 1979.
-Shakur’s struggle has since become rallying point for activists, with “Assata’s Chant” — a sort of protest mantra — becoming an ideological centerpiece of the Black Lives Matter movement.
+Shakur’s struggle has since become touchstone for activists, with “Assata’s Chant” — a sort of protest mantra — becoming a rallying cry for the Black Lives Matter movement.

 That Weiss could see this information and deduce that Shakur is, unequivocally, a cop killer and terrorist suggests an abiding trust in the American criminal justice system people of color have little reason to share.
 For centuries, the black experience especially has been defined by wanton brutality and railroading at the hands of police, prosecutors and judges.
 The 1970s were no exception.